 Promote your brand as a problem solver

-By solving the problems highlighted by your clients, you build a better relationship with them and transform negative publicity into a positive situation.
-Each step you take to find a solution will help your reputation recover and make your company better.
+By solving the problems highlighted by your clients, you build a better relationship with them and transform negative publicity into a favorable situation.
+Each step you take to find a solution will help your reputation recover and improve your company.

 Prompt apologies drive sympathy